 Spokane Valley is a city located in Washington.
-Spokane Valley has a 2020 population of 105,620, it is the 9th largest city in Washington and the 320th largest city in the United States.
-Spokane Valley is currently growing at a rate of 1.68% annually and its population has increased by 18.07% since the most recent census, which recorded a population of 102,976 in 2020.
+With a 2020 population of 105,620, it is the 9th largest city in Washington and the 320th largest city in the United States.
+Spokane Valley is currently growing at a rate of 1.27% annually and its population has increased by 2.57% since the most recent census, which recorded a population of 102,976 in 2020.
 Spanning over 38 miles, Spokane Valley has a population density of 2,800 people per square mile.

 According to the most recent ACS, the racial composition of Spokane Valleywas:

 2021 and 2022 population is estimated by projecting the 2019 numbers.